Tyler Palko: 2011

 The Chiefs announced that Palko would take over starting quarterback duties against the New England Patriots in week 11 of the 2011 season, following a season ending index finger injury to starting quarterback Matt Cassel.
-Palko's first starting opportunity with the Chiefs resulted in a 34-3 loss to the Patriots at Gillette Stadium, where he completed 25 of 38 passes for a total of 236 yards and three interceptions.
+Palko's first starting opportunity with the Chiefs resulted in a 34–3 loss to the Patriots at Gillette Stadium, where he completed 25 of 38 passes for a total of 236 yards and three interceptions.
 The following week, the Chiefs claimed Kyle Orton off waivers from the Denver Broncos.

 Palko started the next game against the Pittsburgh Steelers, which received considerable interest in Pittsburgh given his collegiate roots.
 Palko went 18 of 28 for 167 yards and had three interceptions, including one in the closing seconds as Kansas City was driving into Steeler territory.
-The game ended in a 13-9 loss for the Chiefs that was surprisingly close (the Steelers were 10-point favorites).
+The game ended in a 13–9 loss for the Chiefs that was surprisingly close (the Steelers were 10-point favorites).

 Palko threw his first NFL touchdown pass the following week against the Chicago Bears: a 38-yard Hail Mary pass to Dexter McCluster as time expired at the end of the first half.
 This pass turned out to be the game-winning play.
 Orton, who was the starting quarterback for Chicago in 2008, had replaced Palko in the second quarter, but hurt a finger on his throwing hand.
-Palko returned and finished the Chiefs' upset of the Bears, 10-3, completing 17 of 30 passes for 157 yards and the McCluster touchdown pass.
+Palko returned and finished the Chiefs' upset of the Bears, 10–3, completing 17 of 30 passes for 157 yards and the McCluster touchdown pass.

-In the December 11 game against the New York Jets, Palko only had 4 yards of total offense and one first down in the first half, completing 3 of 8 passes for 11 yards and one interception as the Jets jumped to a 28-3 lead.
+In the December 11 game against the New York Jets, Palko only had 4 yards of total offense and one first down in the first half, completing 3 of 8 passes for 11 yards and one interception as the Jets jumped to a 28–3 lead.
 In the second half Palko threw for his second career NFL touchdown, a 24-yard toss to Jerheme Urban.
-Palko was also sacked five times in the game, which the Chiefs lost 37-10.
+Palko was also sacked five times in the game, which the Chiefs lost 37–10.

 Following the Jets game, the Chiefs fired head coach Todd Haley.
 Interim head coach Romeo Crennel benched Palko and said that either Orton or Ricky Stanzi would start the December 18 game against the Green Bay Packers.
-Orton was selected and played a complete game against the previously unbeaten Packers, who the Chiefs upset 19-14.
-At the close of the 2011 season, Palko was released by the Chiefs.
+Orton was selected and played a complete game against the previously unbeaten Packers, who the Chiefs upset 19–14.
+On March 13, 2012, Palko was non tendered by the Chiefs making him a free agent.

 NFL career statistics

-Post NFL Career
+Broadcasting career

 Palko does weekly broadcasts for Pittsburgh Panthers Television on Comcast.